ennmichael/remote-sound-system/README.md

+# Remote sound system

 Communication between the server and the client is done using json.
 Client:

 ```
 {
-    request: "requestType requestParameters"
+    requestType: "...",
+    requestParameter: "..."
 }
 ```

-`"requestType"` can be `"status"`, in which case there's no parameters.
+`"requestType"` can be `"status"`, in which case there's no parameters (requestParameter is an empty string).
 It can also be `"play"`, in which case the parameter is the song name.
 Server will only resond with the status like:

 ```